 Manufacturing a product requires a series of activities.
 Before physical processing can begin, the object to be produced must be fully defined.
 The use of a digital twin – a CAD model – for this purpose was discussed in “Double Vision.”
 Augmented reality goes a step further by creating a coincident image of digital and physical twins to evaluate revisions.
 For example, a vehicle’s aesthetic redesign (“facelift”) data can be projected onto an existing vehicle to conduct a realistic visual analysis.

 Other products can also be placed in their end-use environment by use of AR.
-Evaluations of aesthetics, scale, accessibility, or other characteristics can be performed to ensure that design requirements are met.
+Evaluations of aesthetics, scale, accessibility, or other characteristics can be performed to ensure that design intent is realized.

 The finalized product design is released to production, where AR can be employed in various process-monitoring tasks.
 Assembly operations are particularly amenable to augmented reality.
 The point of insertion and orientation of each component to be assembled can be presented in succession, reinforcing the required assembly sequence.
 Additional data, such as the required torque of threaded fasteners, can be added to the display at the moment it is needed.